Richmond Parkway Transportation Plan

 - Increase access to regional trails, parks, employment, and educational opportunities.

 To support this process, we want to hear from you!
-Sign up now to stay involved through email updates.
+Our pop-up booth schedule is as follows:

 Funding for the Richmond Parkway Transportation Plan comes from Caltrans through the Sustainable Communities Grant.